AdobeDocs/experience-manager-65.de-DE/help/forms/using/admin-help/categories-displayed-workspace.md

 ---
 title: Die in Workspace angezeigten Kategorien verwalten
-seo-title: Die in Workspace angezeigten Kategorien verwalten
+seo-title: Managing the categories displayed in Workspace
 description: In Workspace werden die Prozesse, die ein Benutzer starten kann, in Kategorien im linken Navigationsbereich angezeigt.
 Erfahren Sie, wie Sie diese Kategorien verwalten können, die im Arbeitsbereich angezeigt werden.
-seo-description: In Workspace werden die Prozesse, die ein Benutzer starten kann, in Kategorien im linken Navigationsbereich angezeigt.
-Erfahren Sie, wie Sie diese Kategorien verwalten können, die im Arbeitsbereich angezeigt werden.
+seo-description: In Workspace, the processes that a user can start are displayed in categories in the left navigation pane.
+Learn how you can manage these categories displayed in Workspace.
 uuid: c2a275f5-872e-467f-9f07-4b130631e8a8
 contentOwner: admin
 content-type: reference